textadventures/quest/docs/ui-javascript.md

 The big advantage of doing it this way is that this will be called whenever Quest thinks the interface needs updating, which is not just at the start of the game (for example, when the screen is cleared).
 You also get the bonus of having all your interface stuff in the same place, which keeps it neat.

-Note, however, that you should not print anything from the "inituserinterface" script (you might feel tempted to output CSS or some JavaScripts using msg or OutputTextRawNoBr).
-If you do, when a saved game is reloaded, all the new text will get inserted into the top of the existing text.

 To edit the script, go to the _Features_ tab of the game object, and check that "Show advanced scripts for the game object" is ticked.
 Then go to the _Advanced Scripts" tab.
 The "inituserinterface" script is at the top.

+Note, however, that you should not print anything from the "inituserinterface" script (you might feel tempted to output CSS or some JavaScripts using msg or OutputTextRawNoBr).
+If you do, when a saved game is reloaded, all the new text will get inserted into the top of the existing text.
+Instead, use the `JS.addScript` function, which will add your JavaScript or CSS or whatever outside the normal flow of text.

-Because it is easier to show on a forum post, all the tricks here will be in code.
+Because it is easier to show, all the tricks here will be in code.
 In the desktop version, click on the seventh icon, "Code view", and a text box will appear.
 For the web version, the button is labelled "Code view".
 Just copy-and-paste code into here.
 You can paste in as many code blocks as you like, and it should work fine (note that that is not necessarily true of all code).

 Using All That In Quest